|

 64. indemnify

-secure against future loss, damage, or liability; give security for
+secure against future loss, damage, or liability

 65. indignity

-an affront to one's dignity or self-esteem
+an affront to one's self-esteem

 66. indubitably